 Check the man pages for more details of each command's options (e.g.

-Shifter on Denovo behaves much the same as on Cori or Edison.
+Shifter on Denovo behaves much the same as on Cori.
 You do not need to load any modules for Shifter, it's in the default $PATH.
 Shifter implements a limited subset of the Docker functionality which can be safely supported at NERSC.
 Shifter is able to run images, and volume mount to access filesystems.
 Specifying ports or environment variables is not supported, nor are more advanced features like linked containers.
 In general, you're expected to simply run a script or binary, with optional arguments, with input and output mapped to the global filesystems.

 You can find more information on Shifter on the Using Shifter and Docker page, here are a few simple example commands: